-Is your library of videos, still graphics and announcement bumpers in your church presentation software a mess?
+Is your library of videos, still graphics and announcements in your church presentation software a mess?
 Chances are, like most churches, your growing library of church media could be better organized.
-Whether you are using ProPresenter, MediaShout, EasyWorship or another popular church presentation software, your media library needs to be managed to stay organized.
-This will take time, commitment and teaching everyone involved to follow the media library guidelines.
-Here is my method for keeping a church media library organized.
+Whether you are using ProPresenter, MediaShout, EasyWorship or another popular church presentation software, your media library needs to be managed in order to stay organized.
+This will require time, commitment and teaching everyone involved how to follow your media library guidelines.

 Phase 1 – Organize Your Hard Drive

-The first thing is to organize all the media on your hard drive.
-This means hunting down all your digital media assets, moving them into one designated folder and using a structure of sub-folders.
-I prefer using an internal hard drive with a partition just for media.
-This setup will give you fast read and write speeds, especially if you are using a SSD, and in case your system drive fails and needs to be reformatted, your media library will stay unharmed.
+The first thing to do is to organize all the media on your hard drive.
+This means hunting down all your digital media assets, moving them into one designated folder and using a structure of sub-folders to organize.
+Store all of this important data on an internal drive other than your system drive or on a high-speed external drive.
+Besides being fast, your data will be protected if your system drive crashes.

 Clean Up Your Media

 Once you have all your media in one place, this is the perfect time to go through it and do some thorough cleaning.
 Here are some actions to take before you start the sorting process: